top of page

 Protect yourself from the elements:

-• Sunscreen: Guatemala's proximity to the equator means strong sun exposure.
-Use a broad-spectrum sunscreen with a high SPF.
+• Sun cream: Guatemala's proximity to the equator means strong sun exposure.
+Use a broad-spectrum sun cream with a high SPF.

 Refillable Water Bottle